nolash/go-vise/README.md

 If `data_directory` is not set, current directory will be used.

 if `root_symbol` is not set, the symbol `root` will be used.

+if `session_id` is set, mutable data will be stored and retrieved keyed by the given identifer (if implemented).

 ### Assembler